In the Community

 Concord Light Open House

 Concord Light hosts an Open House to celebrate Public Power Week in early October.
 Public Power Week is an annual event planned to highlight the power of local service and observed by utilities that supply electricity on a not-for-profit basis to more than 43 million U.S. residents and businesses.
-Approximately 160 Concord residents and their families attended the last event which included displays on energy efficient lighting, solar energy, demonstrations on weatherstripping and identifying heat leaks, and learning about how electricity is delivered to the home.
-The next Open House will be held in October 2013.
+Our last event was well attended and included displays on energy efficient lighting, solar energy, demonstrations on weatherstripping and identifying heat leaks, and learning about how electricity is delivered to the home.

-Each fall, Concord Light buys lunch and our volunteers serve the meal to approximately 85 senior citizens during the Council on Aging "Wednesday Senior Lunch" program held at the Harvey Wheeler Community Center.
+Each fall, Concord Light buys lunch and our volunteers serve the meal to approximately 95 senior citizens during the Council on Aging "Wednesday Senior Lunch" program held at the Harvey Wheeler Community Center.
+In 2013, we provided lunch and a festive cake for our senior friends on Wednesday, October 30th.
 It's hard to say who enjoys this event more – the seniors or Concord Light staff!

 Annual holiday tree lighting